gjstirling/Bank-Tech-test/README.md

 ### Feedback to apply

-Remove centering as it isn't asked for in acceptance criteria Create test and error for number entered which isn't in pounds and pence aka deposit(15.456) Use Timecop.freeze to stablize tests use different set dates shorten lines that are too long
+Remove centering as it isn't asked for in acceptance criteria <br> Create test and error for number entered which isn't in pounds and pence aka deposit(15.456) <br> Use Timecop.freeze to stablize tests use different set dates <br> shorten lines that are too long <br>
-Stop using floats as they can be unreliable unlike ints
+Stop using floats as they can be unreliable unlike ints <br>